Mechanisms of proton-proton inelastic cross-section growth in multi-peripheral model within the framework of perturbation theory. Part 3: Method description

-For any multiplicity $n$ when the values of parameter $l$ in Eq.\ref{eq5} are small and when number of corresponding interference contributions is relatively small, we can directly calculate these elements and their sum.
-Denote the maximum value $l$, for which all interference contributions are calculated through $l_0$.
+For any given multiplicity $n$ when the values of parameter $l$ in Eq.\ref{eq5} are small, and when the number of corresponding interference contributions is relatively small, we can directly calculate these elements and their sum.
+Let`s denote the maximum value of $l$, for which all interference contributions are calculated directly, by $l_0$.
 In particular, in this paper we managed to calculate the interference contributions up to $l_0=6$.
-Partial cross-section can be written as
+The partial cross-section can be written as:

 where $\sigma_n^{\prime(h)}$ is the sum of contributions sufficient at ``high" energies, and $\sigma_n^{\prime(l)}$ is the sum of contributions sufficient at ``low" energies.
 Thus, the difficulties in the calculations of the huge number of interference contributions mainly relates to the range of ``low" energies and can be reduced to the approximate calculation of $\left\langle \sigma '_n(z_l) \right\rangle$ and $\Delta N_l$.